Your money-making expert. Financial journalist, TV and radio personality.

 However, t’s not wise to go for a lower premium when you’re getting this type of insurance.
 Check that your insurance company can cover you, otherwise there are specialist companies around you can use and you can even get one-off speciality insurance for unexpected valuables.

-Public liability insurance is optional but you may prefer to have it as it’ll cover you for things like dropping a heavy box on a client’s foot or other people-related accidents.
+Public liability insurance is optional, but it will cover you for those accidents that can always occur.
+Think, dropping a box on a client’s foot or accidentally damaging a postbox lock.

 You can (and should) incorporate the price of fuel into your prices to ensure you’re not losing out.
 However, to keep your prices as low as possible, it’s a good idea to use a vehicle that runs on diesel if you can.